-- 2.12 In 2017/2018 (financial year), there were 67 planning applications determined 12 for net gain residential schemes, of which 57 were small site schemes (85%).
+- 2.16 In 2017/2018 (financial year), there were 67 planning applications determined 17 for net gain residential schemes, of which 57 were small site schemes (85%).
 In 2018/19 (financial year), there were 50 planning applications determined for net gain residential schemes, of which 46 were small site schemes (92%).
 In 2019/20 (financial year), there were 60 planning applications for net gain residential schemes determined, of which 55 were small sites schemes (92%).
-It is therefore clear that a high proportion of small site schemes have been proposed in the District, equating to 89% of applications over the past three years. - 2.13 In terms of numbers of completed dwellings proposed by those small site schemes, between 2011-2020 (financial years) some 341 net dwellings were completed which equates to 38 net dwellings per annum and to 20.8% over the 2011-2020 period.
-20.8% is a significant proportion of the overall supply.
+In 2020/21 (financial year), there were 38 planning applications for net gain residential schemes determined, of which 33 were small site schemes (87%).
+It is therefore clear that a high proportion of small site schemes have been proposed in the District, equating to 89% of applications over the past four financial years. - 2.17 In terms of numbers of completed dwellings proposed by those small site schemes, between 2011-2021 (financial years) some 384 net dwellings were completed which equates to 38 net dwellings per annum and to 22.2% over the 2011-2021 period.
+22.2% is a significant proportion of the overall supply.
 Whilst such numbers are significant, it is acknowledged that major developments, whilst far less frequent, provided significantly greater quantities of housing.
 However CP4(e) does not generally require small site schemes to provide on-site affordable housing (small-scale piecemeal development is unattractive to RP's).
 Instead commuted sums in lieu of on-site provision are required and thus it is the sums of money secured and the contribution those make towards the provision of additional much needed affordable housing in the District which the policy should be tested against.
 This has been acknowledged by Planning Inspectors on appeal, as referred to at paragraph 2.21 below: